ITU-BDSA23-GROUP22/Chirp/docs/report.md

 The Release workflow first builds and tests the application, to minimise the risk of errors and bugs in the application to be released.
 If the build is succeeded and the tests are passed, the workflow will create a new release on github with a dependent, ready-to-run-application with the given semantic version tag “vx.x.x”.
 The release workflow is triggered by pushing a new tag to the main branch.

 The Deployment workflow also builds and tests the application as the first step.
-If the first step is succeeded, the workflow will ¿upload artifacts? which are then deployed to azure(tjek lige workflowet igennem).
+If the first step is succeeded, the workflow will the deploy the application to azure.
-The deployment workflow is triggered on any push or merge to main, which means that.... <TBC>
+The deployment workflow is triggered on any push or merge to main, which means that the newest work that has been made to the made branch will be available on the web application.